jjc385/6A/README.md

 ## About this branch

-### Branch info
-Branch: fix-scripting
-Branch to improve and automate (not really fix) compile scripts
-Currently trying to generate filenames to compile programmatically
-Also would like to allow compile script(s) to take arguments, specifying only certain manuals should be compiled.

-Not currently a high-priority branch.

 ### ChangeLog
 * Added incomplete automated script
 * Fixed bash compile script and added a Windows script